Trust in Heroku Enables DrivenData to Focus on Scaling Social Impact

 Inside DrivenData on Heroku

-DrivenData’s web app is built in Python and stores data using Heroku Postgres, Heroku Redis, and Redis To Go.
-The team uses SSL for endpoint encryption, and Heroku Scheduler to run jobs at specific intervals.
+DrivenData’s web app is built in Python and stores data using Heroku Postgres, Heroku Data for Redis, and Redis To Go.
+The team uses Heroku Scheduler to run jobs at specific intervals.